-P4.
-At least 50% of harvested AEWA populations with known trends show a stable or increasing trend.
-A harvested population is a population that is legally harvested in at least one country within its range.
-50% is a provisional, indicative threshold and will be refined on the basis of the most up-to-date information available.
+The target threshold for this indicator is to be defined on the basis of the most up-to-date information available after the baseline has been identified.
 Current baseline: to be identified once the list of harvested populations has been determined.
 P5.
 At least 70% of AEWA populations highly dependent on site networks with known trends show a stable or increasing trend.
 Populations highly dependent on site networks are those for which 25% or more of the population occurs at relatively few key sites during at least one season of its annual cycle.
-Current baseline: 60% n=297 populations P6.
+Current baseline: 63% (n=355 populations) P6.
 At least 70% of dispersed AEWA populations with known trends show a stable or increasing trend.
 A dispersed population is one where at least 75% of the population is 'dispersed' during at least one season of its annual cycle, with relatively small numbers occurring at multiple sites.
-Current baseline: 63% n=265 populations
+Current baseline: 63% (n=320 populations)

-2027 Target Indicator & means of verification Actions Main actors5 Key resources Contribution to SDGs , Aichi Targets & Strategic Plan for Migratory Species (SPMS) Objective 1: To stre ngthen species conservation and d recovery and reduce causes of unnecess ary mortality 1.1 The legal measures required by the AEWA Action Plan 6 are transposed into all Parties' domestic legislation and enforced effectively.
+2027 Target Indicator & means of verification Actions Main actors Key resources Contribution to SDGs , Aichi Targets & Strategic Plan for Migratory Species (SPMS) Objective 1: To stre ngthen species conservation and d rec covery and reduce causes of unnecess ary mortality 1.1 The legal measures required by the AEWA Action Plan are transposed into all Parties' domestic legislation and enforced effectively.
 Indicator (quantitative): Percentage of Parties that have transposed all of the legal measures required in Paragraph 2.1 of the AEWA Action Plan into domestic legislation.
 Means of verification: National reviews under Action 1.1. a); National Reports to MOP8-MOP10.
 Indicator (qualitative): Degree of enforcement of legislation as assessed by each Party; analysis of trends between MOPs (could be undertaken on a Party-by- Party basis, or regionally/sub- regionally).
-Means of verification: National Reports to MOP8- MOP10. a) Following each MOP, Parties review their existing domestic legislation against the provisions of the latest version of the Agreement text and its Annexes, including Table 1 of the Action Plan, taking into account any amendments adopted by the MOP. b) By the subsequent MOP, Parties have identified and put in place the process for enacting appropriate legislative measures, so as to align domestic law with AEWA requirements. c) On a rolling basis adapted to the MOP and National Reporting cycle, Parties review compliance with, and enforcement of, relevant legislation and identify and implement measures to strengthen compliance and enforcement where needed d) Technical Committee and Secretariat facilitate sharing of experience and exchange of best practice.
-Parties Technical Committee (advisory capacity) Guidelines on national legislation for the protection of species of migratory waterbirds and their habitats 7 adopted through Resolution 6.5 (MOP6, 2015).
-Guidance on measures in national legislation for different populations of the same species, particularly with respect to hunting & trade 8 adopted through Resolution 6.7 (MOP6, 2015).
-SDGs: No direct counterpart, though Target 15.7 on addressing poaching and trafficking of wildlife is relevant.
+Means of verification: National Reports to MOP8- b) Following each MOP, Parties review their existing domestic legislation against the provisions of the latest version of the Agreement text and its Annexes, including Table 1 of the Action Plan, taking into account any amendments adopted at the MOP.
+By the subsequent MOP, Parties have identified and put in place the process for enacting appropriate legislative measures, so as to align domestic law with AEWA requirements.
+On a rolling basis adapted to the MOP and National Reporting cycle, Parties review compliance with, and enforcement of, relevant legislation and identify and implement measures to strengthen compliance and enforcement where needed.
+Technical Committee and Secretariat Parties Technical Committee (advisory capacity) AEWA Conservation Guidelines No.15 on National Legislation for the Protection of Species of Migratory Waterbirds and their Habitats adopted through Resolution 6.5 (MOP6, 2015).
+Guidance on measures in national legislation for different populations of the same species, particularly with SDGs: No direct counterpart, though Target 15.7 on addressing poaching and trafficking of wildlife is relevant.
 Aichi Targets: No direct counterpart Strategic Plan for Migratory Species: Target 3

-5 This column lists the actors with primary responsibility for implementing actions.
+&lt;sup>8 This column lists the actors with primary responsibility for implementing actions.
 It does not list actors that play a secondary supporting/facilitating role.